 The Perfect Mix

 Is there a single plant that works well everywhere?
-Not really, but for Woods, the best all-purpose plant is winter wheat.
-Deer devour it throughout the season, and as other natural and cultivated foods diminish, wheat only becomes more attractive.
+Not really.
+But for Woods, the best all-purpose plant is winter wheat.
+Deer devour it throughout the season.
+As other natural and cultivated foods diminish, wheat only becomes more attractive.

 No matter what you put in the ground, it can take up to two seasons for deer to learn that what you planted is a nutritious and palatable food source.
-Because it’s a new plant and one that your local deer herd isn’t familiar with, they won’t always discover it right away.
+New plants may be unfamiliar to your local deer herd, so whitetails won’t always discover these late-season plants right away.
 They will eventually, however, and that can turn a late-season hunt into a memorable one.